-One of the reasons we’re not generally fans of fully serrated steak knives is that they tear your meat to pieces and cause massive cellular damage, releasing all the juices.
-If you’d like your cutting board to avoid the same fate, use your bread knife or steak knives elsewhere.
+One of the reasons we’re not generally fans of fully serrated small petty knives is that they tear your meat to pieces and cause massive cellular damage, releasing all the juices.
+If you’d like your cutting board to avoid the same fate, use your bread knife or small petty knives elsewhere.

 Chinese and German cleavers, and really any very heavy knife, mallet etc, that you’d use to smash bones should be used only with plastic cutting boards.
 Never use one of these knives on an end-grain cutting board.

 As we explained in our Definitive Guide to Cutting Boards, we recommend butchering and preparing uncooked proteins on a plastic board or another board that can go through a dishwasher.
 Once you finish working with uncooked animal protein we recommend running the plastic, rubber, or dishwasher-safe board (to reiterate, end-grain wood is not dishwasher safe) through the dishwasher to eliminate the bacteria and avoid the risk of cross contamination.

 The bigger problem with heavy cleavers is that you can split a board if applying large amounts of force.

 Remember Newton’s second law: Force = Mass x Acceleration.

 A heavy knife being smashed into your board generates significantly more force than the basic rock-chopping, slicing, or push-cutting motions seen with chef’s knives, santokus, nakiris, etc.